shahidkhan788/shahidkhan788/README.md

 - 👋 Hi, I’m @shahidkhan788
 - 👀 I’m interested in Python & SQL.
 - 🌱 I’m currently learning Python and SQL.
-- 💞️ I’m looking to collaborate on with a Data Engineer.
+- 💞️ I’m looking to collaborate with a Data Engineer.
 - 📫 How to reach me?
 LinkedIn : https://www.linkedin.com/in/shahid-khan-505876257/

 <!---